Are You Wondering If You Are A True Spring Color Palette?

 The Features Of True Spring Color Palette

-Spring eyes are always bright and clear looking that are light blue, blue-green (turquoise), olive, warm brown that are golden in an undertone.
+Spring eyes are always bright and clear looking light blue, blue-green (turquoise), olive, and warm brown that are golden in an undertone.

 Hair tones are warm and lingering to lighter shades like natural blond, dark blond, golden/honey blond, strawberry blond, red honey or copper, honey-brown shades.
 Often with highlights or uneven tones (darker on the roots and lighter on the ends).